webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

 The code above updates one buffer, creates one command buffer, adds commands to draw one thing, then finishes the command buffer and submits it.
 This works but is slow for multiple reasons.
-The biggest is it's best practice to do more work in a single command buffer.
+The biggest is that it's best practice to do more work in a single command buffer.

-So, instead, we could create one uniform buffer per thing we want to draw.
+So instead, we could create one uniform buffer per thing we want to draw.
 And, since buffers are used indirectly through bind groups, we'll also need one bind group per thing we want to draw.
 Then we can put all the things we want to draw into a single command buffer.

-Let's do it
+Let's do it.

-First let's make a random function
+First, let's make a random function.

 ```js
 // A random number between [min and max)